The small, yellowish maggots of this fly feed on the roots of carrots, celery, celeriac, parsley and parsnips, and over winters as pupae in the soil.

 A second generation of adults often appears in August.

-Similarly; the numbers of over wintering pupae may be reduced by destroying all infested plants in the autumn, preferably by burning.
+The numbers of over wintering pupae may be reduced by destroying all infested plants in the autumn, preferably by burning.

 Usually you will not know if your crop has become affected until you lift the crop.